arvpinto/enzyme_mutagenesis_cp2k/mutagenesis_multi.md

 user@machine:~$ ./mut_qm_sel.sh &lt;number&gt; &lt;residue&gt; &lt;topology&gt; &lt;qm_selection&gt;
 </pre>

-<p align="justify"><a href="https://arvpinto.github.io/enzyme_mutagenesis_cp2k/mutagenesis_multi/vmd_forceeval.tcl" target="_blank">vmd_forceeval.tcl</a> script is called within the latter to produce a file with the configuration of the QM layer, defined by the selection in the qm_selection.dat file.</p>
+<p align="justify">The <a href="https://arvpinto.github.io/enzyme_mutagenesis_cp2k/mutagenesis_multi/vmd_forceeval.tcl" target="_blank">vmd_forceeval.tcl</a> script is called within the latter to produce a file with the configuration of the QM layer, defined by the selection in the qm_selection.dat file.</p>

 <br/>